ABOUT

 Red Light Lit is a small press and performance series.

-Since its founding in 2013, we have published 10 literary journals, produced over 300 live shows (including in Austin, Chicago, Joshua Tree, Los Angeles, Portland, San Francisco, and Seattle), and published the poetry anthology, Love Is the Drug & Other Dark Poems, and the collections, Unearth (The Flowers) by Thea Matthews, and Lions Like Us by Hollie Hardy.
+Since its founding in 2013, Red Light Lit has published 10 literary journals; produced more than 300 live shows in cities including Austin, Chicago, Joshua Tree, Los Angeles, Portland, San Francisco, and Seattle; and released the poetry anthology Love Is the Drug & Other Dark Poems as well as two full-length collections: Unearth (The Flowers) by Thea Matthews and Lions Like Us by Hollie Hardy.
+Forthcoming titles include The Body Can Tolerate (Poems) by Loria Mendoza, Red Light Lit’s first novel A Road of Her Own by Kimberly Gomes, and the recently acquired The Worst Kind of Girl by Susan Rukeyser.

 Red Light Lit Presents

-We’ve featured musical guests: Heidi Alexander, Sam Burton, Shana Cleveland, Tim Cohen, Bart Davenport, Haley Heynderickx, Nick Jaina, Shannon Lay, Elizabeth Lubin, Jessica Lea Mayfield, Elizabeth Moen, Angelina Moysov, Sarah Bethe Nelson, Tomo Nakayama, Josiah Johnson, Mary Simich, Sonny Smith, This Lonesome Paradise, Sunny War, and Wildlife Freeway.
+Heidi Alexander, Sam Burton, Andrés Miguel Cervantez, Shana Cleveland, Tim Cohen, Bart Davenport, Josiah Flores, Haley Heynderickx, Nick Jaina, Josiah Johnson, Shannon Lay, Jessica Lea Mayfield, Elizabeth Lubin, Laena Meyers, Elizabeth Moen, Angelina Moysov, Sarah Bethe Nelson, Tomo Nakayama, Noelle and the Deserters, Mary Simich, Sonny Smith, Leslie Stevens, This Lonesome Paradise, Sunny War, Wildlife Freeway, Zero Charisma and Zelma Stone.

 TEAM